Comparisons · All categories

 Frequently asked questions

-34 head-to-head pages currently: 8 forex broker comparisons (Pepperstone, IC Markets, FP Markets, Eightcap, Plus500, Fusion Markets), 10 prop firm comparisons (FTMO, FundedNext, The 5%ers, FunderPro, Funding Pips), 13 crypto exchange comparisons (Binance, CoinSpot, Swyftx, Independent Reserve, Digital Surge, Cointree), and 3 crypto tax software comparisons (Koinly, Summ, Syla).
-The active-affiliate matrix is complete; second-order pairings are added based on reader request volume.
+35 head-to-head pages currently: 8 forex broker comparisons (Pepperstone, IC Markets, FP Markets, Eightcap, Plus500, Fusion Markets), 1 crypto CFD comparison (Pepperstone vs AvaTrade (Crypto CFDs)), 10 prop firm comparisons (FTMO, FundedNext, The 5%ers, FunderPro, Funding Pips), 13 crypto exchange comparisons (Binance, CoinSpot, Swyftx, Independent Reserve, Digital Surge, Cointree), and 3 crypto tax software comparisons (Koinly, Summ, Syla).
+Second-order pairings are added based on reader request volume.

 No. Comparisons follow the same framework regardless of which side has an affiliate relationship.
 Where one side clearly wins for a given trader profile, the page says so even if the loser is an affiliate partner.
 Affiliate disclosures are listed on every page; the full editorial policy is on the disclosures page.